oroinc/documentation/user/concept-guides/pricing/index.rst

 Customer A is assigned three price lists from the five available -- *Stock Clearance PL*, *Customer A PL*, and *Spring Sale 2020 PL*.

 .. image:: /user/img/concept-guides/prices/price_lists_for_customerA.png
+   :alt: View the three price lists assigned to Customer A

 Minimal Prices (default)
 ^^^^^^^^^^^^^^^^^^^^^^^^